About Compass 2 Campus

 Who We Are

-Program goals focus on providing 5th-12th grade students with information and support regarding higher education opportunities and potential careers while supporting the development of positive academic and cultural identities and school success.
-The program kicks off with all 5th grade classes visiting Western’s campus for a college experience during Fall Tour Day.
-After Tour Day, college student mentors visit 33 partner schools weekly.
+The program kicks off with all 5th grade classes visiting Western’s campus for a college experience during Tour Day.
+After Tour Day, C2C college student mentors visit 40 mentoring sites weekly.

-Each year, C2C places between 600 and 800 college student mentors in schools and employs 40 Western students.
+Each year, C2C places between 600 and 800 college student mentors and employs 40 Western students.
 Support for student leaders to develop peer mentoring and leadership skills is part of the program’s commitment to college success as well as college access.